- Open enrollment for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 West Virginia accepted federal funding to expand Medicaid under the ACA, so HealthCare.gov enrollees with household income up to 138% of the poverty level are enrolled in Medicaid rather than private plans.

 West Virginia’s exchange had just one carrier (Highmark) in 2014 and 2015.
 But CareSource joined the exchange in 2016, and both insurers have continued to offer coverage ever since.
-CareSource has been slowly expanding its coverage area: Their plans were available in 44 counties in 2020, up from 35 in 2019, and both insurers are offering plans statewide as of 2021.
+CareSource has been slowly expanding its coverage area: Their plans were available in 44 counties in 2020, up from 35 in 2019, and both insurers were offering plans statewide as of 2021.

 When can I enroll in health insurance in West Virginia?